moorepants/localwiki-tools/tagged_photo_uploader/README.rst

 associated with.
 For example, I open my photos in Shotwell and tag every photo that I want to upload with ``cleveland wiki``.
 Then I go through each of those photos and add a tag in the form ``page:<exact page name>`` to specify the page to associated the image with.
+The if the page should be created with a particular template, I add a tag in the form: ``template:<template name>``.
 For example the second tag could be ``page:Front Page`` if I want the image to be added to the page named ``Front Page``.
 The main tag can be anything you like and the page tag must have some kind of prefix, in this case it was ``page:`` (the script assumes ``page:`` as the default prefix.
+If I specify ``template:Business``, then if the page doesn't exist the business template will be used to create the page.

 Once you have some tagged photos in some arbitrary directories, you can upload them using either the command line or through the Python API.